AlexBurnes/version-go/systemPatterns.md

 # System Patterns: Version CLI Utility

 ## System Architecture
-**✅ IMPLEMENTED WITH LIBRARY SUPPORT** - The system follows a modular CLI architecture with clear separation of concerns and reusable library package:
+**✅ IMPLEMENTED WITH LIBRARY SUPPORT AND SELF-BUILDING** - The system follows a modular CLI architecture with clear separation of concerns, reusable library package, and self-building capabilities:

 ```
 CLI Interface Layer ✅